 >If the day gets away from you, you are always welcome to make requests after the event ends or even the next day or two.

-A Twitter Pitch Party is a terrific opportunity for unpublished, unagented writers to possibly skip the slush pile while promoting a completed manuscript and receiving feedback.
-We know that the Christian Fiction industry, which is narrow just by definition, can be hard to find representation.
 We hope events like this will open the door for new voices to be heard and find a home for their stories, characters, and dreams.

 You can help spread the word by sharing this information on your favorite social media format as well as with those in your writing groups, book clubs, conference classes, and inner circles that might be interested in participating.